reyesmhelvin/wcmnl2017-app/backend/wp-content/themes/nisarg/readme.txt

 == Frequently Asked Questions (FAQ) ==

-= Does this theme support any plugins? =

-Nisarg includes support for Infinite Scroll in Jetpack.

 =  How many depth levels are supported in topbar menu?

-Nisarg supports upto two levels of depth in topbar menu.
+Nisarg supports n levels of depth in topbar menu.